lecroy/portfolio2018/agency.md

     In the beginning
   </h3>
   <p class="page-body-copy">
     ...there was art direction.
 It was 2005 and fresh out of school I got a job in Chicago creating TV commercials at a big ad agency called DDB.
 It was a dream job for me at that time, but intimidating – I was 25 and surrounded by some of the best comedy writers outside of Hollywood.
-All my partner Kent and I had to do was write funnier scripts than them, and they'd fly us out to LA to cast, shoot and edit them.
+All my partner and I had to do was write funnier scripts than them, and they'd fly us out to LA to cast, shoot and edit them.
 And we somehow managed to do that a time or two.
   </p>

   <h4 class="page-body-interior-subhead">